-Karaoke: Feel like singing?
-Try your hand at karaoke bar Sing it Or Wing It.
+Feel like singing?
+Try your hand at the karaoke bar Sing it Or Wing It.

 WHERE TO EAT

-- Easy Bistro, offering fresh seafood in what was formerly the world’s first Coca-Cola bottling plant.
-Recommended dish: Grand Mere Chicken
+Easy Bistro, offering fresh seafood in what was formerly the world’s first Coca-Cola bottling plant.
+Recommended dish: Poulet Rouge Heritage Chicken

 WHERE TO STAY